Lawmakers move ahead with police reforms

 A key provision of the legislation is the creation of a nine-member panel to certify state, county and municipal officers, as well as college campus police, every three years.

 The panel, staffed by six civilians and three members of law enforcement, would have the authority to revoke police credentials for officers found to commit wrongdoing, such as the use of excessive force or falsifying public records.
-The governor and attorney general would appoint members of the panel.
+The governor and attorney general would appoint members of the panel, who would serve five year terms.
+A division of police standards, under the commission, will investigate allegations of officer misconduct and make disciplinary recommendations to the panel.

 Massachusetts is one of only a handful of states that doesn't have a police certification program.
-Though officers attend training, it’s up to local departments to oversee it.
+Officers now attend a months-long academy and get continued training, but it’s up to local departments to oversee it.

+It also restricts the use of tear gas, rubber bullets or police dogs, unless doing so is meant to prevent "imminent harm" and only after other deescalation tactics have already been tried.

-Rep. Paul Tucker, D-Salem, who planned to vote for the measure in House, said there are a lot of "good provisions" in the bill that will improve policing.
+Rep. Paul Tucker, D-Salem, who voted for the measure in House, said there are a lot of "good provisions" in the bill that will improve policing.

 "We license attorneys, plumbers and hairdressers, but not police officers," he said.
 "Certification will recognize policing is a profession and help further professionalize police departments."

-Tucker, a former Salem police chief, touted provisions he was able to get into the bill that will require training for police officers on dealing with intellectually and developmentally disabled individuals, and mental health training on how to recognize when fellow officers are in crisis.
+Tucker, a former Salem police chief, touted provisions he was able to get into the bill that will require training for all police officers on dealing with intellectually and developmentally disabled individuals, as well as mental health training on how to recognize when fellow officers are in crisis.

-Rep. Lenny Mirra, R-Georgetown, said he backed many of the goals of police reforms but still has "serious concerns" about efforts to strip police officers of legal protection.
+Rep. Lenny Mirra, R-Georgetown, who voted against the bill, said he supports law enforcement certification but opposes efforts to strip police officers of legal protection.

+“Police officers are putting their lives on the line just doing their jobs,” he said.
+“We’re already asking them to take a big risk, but this would force them to take a financial risk as well.
+I can’t support that.”

 Senate Minority Leader Bruce Tarr, R-Gloucester, said he too supports reforms but voted against the measure in the Senate.
 He argued the bill goes too far, particularly with the total ban on chokeholds.